Are you struggling with homeschooling? Are you looking for ways to be a relaxed homeschool mom?

 Have the kids stay in their room for quiet time with books, or have everyone lounge in the living room reading books.

-I’d love to hear some ideas from you.
 What do you do when you feel overwhelmed and stressed, or just feel everyone needs a break?

 FREE PRINTABLE: 10 FUN WAYS TO DESTRESS AS A HOMESCHOOL MOM